Axiom1187/Embedded-Parallel-Computing-Project-1/Week 1.md

-# STM32 Microcontroller Project - Week 1
+# STM32 Microcontroller Project - Week 2

-## 1. Project Description & Background
+## 1. Lab Description & Background
 This project introduces embedded systems development using the **STM32F401RE Nucleo-64** microcontroller board.
 The objective is to build familiarity with STM32 system.

 - Installing the STM32 software toolchain (CubeIDE, CubeMX, CubeProgrammer).